KYPHOSIS TREATMENT

 Post-Traumatic Kyphosis

-Post-Traumatic Kyphosis occurs after an injury such as a fall from a height, a motor vehicle accident, or a horseback riding fall.
-The impact of these kinds of injuries can lead to fractures and/or dislocation of the vertebrae, which can lead to a curve of the spine, especially if the treatment gets delayed.
-Traumatic kyphosis can get even worse if the injury heals without treatment.
+Post-Traumatic Kyphosis strikes after injuries like a fall from a height, a motor vehicle accident, or a horseback riding fall.
+Then, these impacts cause fractures or dislocations of the vertebrae.
+This leads to a spine curve, especially if treatment delays occur.
+Traumatic kyphosis worsens if the injury heals without care.

-Kyphosis can also develop after spine trauma or spine surgery.
-Less common causes of kyphosis include skeletal dysplasias (such as achondroplasia), abnormalities in vertebral development (congenital kyphosis), and neuromuscular disorders.
-After lumbar fusions for correction of adult scoliosis, kyphosis can occur above the fusion due to the stress between the fused and the non-fused parts of the spine.
-This is a difficult problem that surgeons have yet to solve in a comprehensive manner.
+Kyphosis also develops after spine trauma or spine surgery.
+Less common causes include skeletal dysplasias like achondroplasia, vertebral development issues, and neuromuscular disorders.
+After lumbar fusions for adult scoliosis correction, kyphosis emerges above the fusion.
+The stress between fused and non-fused spine parts creates this tough problem.
+Surgeons have not yet solved it fully.

-In the cervical region of the spine (neck), kyphosis can occur after cervical laminectomy (removal of the posterior bony arch in the cervical spine to decompress the spinal cord).
-This is called “post-laminectomy kyphosis” and was very common before surgeons learned to prevent this complication by performing fusions with the cervical laminectomy.
-Therefore, post-laminectomy cervical kyphosis is less common today.
+In the cervical spine (neck), kyphosis occurs after cervical laminectomy.
+This surgery removes the posterior bony arch to decompress the spinal cord.
+Doctors call this “post-laminectomy kyphosis.”
+It was common before surgeons learned to prevent it with fusions.
+Today, post-laminectomy cervical kyphosis appears less often.

 Post-Traumatic Kyphosis Treatment